YaleDHLab/lab-workshops/networks/README.md

 <p align="center"><img width="700" height="350" src="https://github.com/YaleDHLab/lab-workshops/blob/master/networks/images/basic-network.png"></p>

-If you're unsure what kind of network you have, start out by treating it as a directed network when putting your edge list together, because it's much more time intensive to switch from undirected to directed midway through a project.
+If you're unsure what kind of network you have, start out by treating it as a directed network when compiling your edge list, because it's much more time intensive to switch from undirected to directed midway through a project than it is to switch from directed to undirected.
+It's considered bad practice to have a network that is mixed, with undirected and directed connections in one graph, as it's harder to decipher what's happening in the graph.

 #### Weight
 Edges can also have a weight to them, which is generally represented by changing the thickness of the line.
 An edge with a weight of 10 would be thicker than an edge with a weight of 1.
 You can use edge weight to indicate a stronger connection.
 For example, in a graph of a novel, we might connect characters to one another if they exchange lines.
 Characters that exchange lines frequently with one another would have a higher weight.